Okuru-XOT/Info/README.md

 - Team: 20.000 XOT ()
 - Bounty program : 25.000 XOT (for reporting bugs and taking care of very simple actions (reposts, etc..)
-- Developers program: 55.000 (for independent projects that are encourage/implementing XOT)
+- Developers program: 55.000 XOT (for independent projects that are encourage/implementing XOT)

 ## official links